 Should I do cardio after leg day?

-Your cardio fitness is something that can build and build, and keeping your cardio level high is certainly a good move for your body.
+Your cardio fitness is something that can build and build, and keeping your cardio level high is undoubtedly a good move for your body.
 Running gently will raise your heart rate.
-Leg day strength training will target specific muscles, but not necessarily raise your heart rate in the same way.
-Mixing up your training will help you give muscle groups a rest, while keeping your running form tip top and cardio fitness levels peaking.
+Leg day strength training will target specific muscles but not necessarily increase your heart rate in the same way.
+Mixing up your training will help you give muscle groups a rest while keeping your running form tip top and cardio fitness levels peaking.

 Is it okay to run with sore legs?

-You might feel like you can’t walk after leg day, but actually by running on tired legs, you are training your legs to get better at recovery, as well as improving things like muscle memory.
-Do some serious work on leg day, run gentle the next, and recovery will be quicker.
+You might feel like you can’t walk after leg day, but actually, you are training your legs to get better at recovery and improve things like muscle memory by running on tired legs.
+Do some serious work on leg day, run gently the next, and recovery will be quicker.
 You may still find it a bit tough on those muscles, but a gentle run can often be the way to get your muscles feeling more normal quicker.

 It’s all about recovery.
 You build muscle during recovery.
-It’s just as important as the strength training session itself.
+So it’s just as important as the strength training session itself.

 You’ll find that you are the best gauge for your recovery.
-You know how your body feels, and when you might be pushing it too hard.
+You know how your body feels and when you might be pushing it too hard.
 So it’s okay to run with sore legs if you aren’t just going to give them another beating.
-The muscle groups that work when you run will actually be grateful for a gentle running session after a hard and isolated leg muscle day.
+When you run, the muscle groups that work will actually be grateful for a gentle running session after a hard and isolated leg muscle day.